 When to Consider a Solicitor for Will Writing

 The decision to use a solicitor for will writing depends on several factors, including the complexity of your estate and your personal wishes.
-While a DIY will can be a straightforward solution for simple estates, there are situations where professional legal advice is indispensable.
+While a DIY will can work for very simple situations, there are many circumstances where professional legal advice is not just helpful — it’s essential.

 Complex Estates and Legal Challenges

-If you have a complex estate that includes multiple properties, significant assets, or business interests, consulting a solicitor can help ensure that your will is comprehensive and legally binding.
-Solicitors can navigate legal challenges and provide guidance on how to structure your will to minimize potential disputes among beneficiaries.
+If you have a complex estate that includes property (particularly if there’s a mortgage or it’s jointly owned), significant savings or investments, business interests, or assets held abroad, consulting a solicitor or specialist estate planner can help ensure that your will is comprehensive and legally sound.
+A professional can navigate legal challenges and structure your will to minimise potential disputes among beneficiaries.

 Professional Guidance on Tax Implications